JamesHusband/Diabeetus/README.md

   Data-driven recommendations offer caregivers a reliable structure, reducing stress and uncertainty.

 - **Optimized Insulin and Dietary Management**
-  Insights from the app help identify and adjust key factors that impact blood glucose, especially in challenging periods like overnight.
+  The app's insights help identify and adjust key factors that impact blood glucose, especially during challenging periods like overnight.

 ---